wp-plugins/easy-ftp-upload/readme.txt

 Since this plugin will expose access to the FTP account login info that you supply to any end user who is allowed to access the page or post where you put it, for security reasons I highly recommend that you create a separate FTP login account on your server to be used exclusively with this plugin.
 This avoids exposing other usernames and passwords which you might not want to be exposed.
 It also allows you to limit uploads if necessary by assigning a quota for this specific username account.
 You should also make a folder on your FTP site exclusively to be used by this account, and assign this as the root directory for the account.
 For example, you could create a special login called "webuploads@domain.com" and point it to a home directory on the FTP site called "~webuploads."

 You then control the plugin's implementation and behavior using shortcode.
 As of version 1.0, there are only four attributes to be set via shortcode, and all of them are required.
-Within the braces [ ], you need only insert the word:
+Within the braces [ ], you need only insert your values:

 Shortcode example:

 [easy_ftp_upload server="mydomain.com" ftp_user_name="user@mydomain.com" ftp_user_pass="password" notify_email="notify@mydomain.com"]

+OR:

+[easy_ftp_upload server="mydomain.com" ftp_user_name="user" ftp_user_pass="password" notify_email="notify@mydomain.com"]

+depending on whether your server requires the @domain.com on the end of the username or not.
+If you don't know for sure, test the plugin with the username in one format, and if that doesn't work, switch to the other and test again.

 Shortcode explanation:
 [easy_ftp_upload